radixdlt/radixdlt-scrypto/radix-engine/book/src/README.md

 shared computing environment in terms of usability, security, performance, and modularity.

 Unlike the EVM and other blockchain VMs, Radix Engine:
-* Is Object-Oriented
-* Is Type-Safe
+* Is Object-Oriented and Type-Safe
 * Enforces move/ownership semantics
 * Has the ability to add system plugins to extend system functionality